flair-bio2/flair-bio2.github.io/_posts/2025-08-01-visualization.md

 ## The Classic Bar Plot

 Bar plots are perfect for comparing discrete categories.
 A golden rule is that bar plots **must start at 0** on their value axis to provide an accurate, non-misleading comparison of values.
 Here, we'll create a grouped bar plot to compare model scores across different benchmarks.

-Now, we can use the `df_results` DataFrame to create our bar plot.

 ```python
 import numpy as np